mertseker-dev/main-character-detection/README.md

 ### Output format
 The outputs of the evaluation will automatically be written in a csv. file with a unique timestamp name under the folder "outputs".
 The naming format of the files are: "YYYYMMDD-HHMMSS.csv".
 The output file contains the following information for each image: filename, [bottom left X pixel location of the main character's facial rectangle, bottom left Y pixel location of the main character's facial rectangle, top right X pixel location of the main character's facial rectangle, top right Y pixel location of the main character's facial rectangle].
 In case there are multiple detected main characters, there will be multiple rows with the same filename where each row will contain the location of a different main character.

+## Results

+We collected 300 images with a wide variety from the internet.
+The main characters were annotated by a professional photojournalist for all of the images.
+Our method was able to produce a 0.83 F1-score for main character detection on this dataset.

 ## References